anionDev/SongCardGenerator/ReadMe.md

 ## Remarks

 - Caution: This scripts needs a clean target-folder.
 So any already existing file in the given targetfolder will be removed.
+- This script generates only pictures-files.
+It does not generate any QR-code and it also does not provide any music.
 - For each subfolder in the songs-folder a cards-set in targetfolder is generated.
 So it is required to have the music-files in a subfolder of the songs-folder.
 - Only mp3-files are supported.
 - The content (year, artist and songname) will be extracted from the mp3-file-metadata.